 First things first!
 Before we get to all the fun, from choosing your site’s theme (or design) to adding pages for your wedding party and venue information, let’s get set up with an account.
 Keep this page open, so you can refer to it as you go.

-You’ll be notified if your desired custom address is already in use, as shown above — and with millions of websites out there, and lots of lovebirds tying the knot, some of you may find that your custom address isn’t available.
+You’ll be notified if your desired custom address is already in use — and with millions of websites out there, and lots of lovebirds tying the knot, some of you may find that your custom address isn’t available.
 Luckily, you can register a custom address with a number of extensions: .co, .me, .com, .net, or .org.
 (Note: .co and .me registrations cost $25 per year.)
-Click on the arrow facing down on the right-side of the site address field to see other options.

 Of course, you can stick with the free default address for now, but if you want to change it later, don’t worry — you can upgrade whenever you want.
 These days, many people planning their weddings include their wedding site’s web address on invitations and similar materials sent to guests.
 So, keep this in mind if you decide to change it!